40th Day after death

 The 40th Day after death is a traditional memorial service, family gathering, ceremony and ritual in memory of the departed on the 40th day after his or her death.
-The observation of the 40th day after death occurs in Islam and the Eastern Orthodox tradition.
+The observation of the 40th day after death occurs in Eastern Christian groups like Eastern Orthodox Church, Oriental Orthodox denominations like the Syriac Orthodox Church & the Tewahedo churches alongside Church of the East and their offshoot Catholic counterparts.
 The ritual represents spiritual intercession on the part of the dead, who are believed to collectively await the Day of Judgment.
 Thus, these rituals may be conducted for an individual, like commemoration of the 40th day after death, or for all dead souls.